Ansible-RH-Madrid/RHV-Ansible-Workshop/README.md

 <br />

-# Lab 1.4 - Create Virtual Machine
+# Lab 1.4 - Create Virtual Machine AD-HOC
 Virtual machines can be created from templates or can have the operating system installed from its installation media.
 For the purpose of this lab, you’ll be creating a virtual machine from a template.
 Using the vertical menu on the left, go to Compute → Virtual Machines.
 Click New to open the New Virtual Machine window.